Have you read my son’s traumatic accident Part 1 and Part 2?

 He finally got to take a shower on day 8.
 A shower was him laying in what looked like a rectangular blow up pool floaty with 4-inch edges on a gurney.
 He was transferred onto this and wheeled down to a shower room where two or three women bathed him.
 Not his favorite memory.

 The admission process was finally complete.
 The day arrived, January 25, 2016 (17 days after his accident), when the air ambulance would take him and me to Craig Hospital.
-Only him and one family member could fit in the plane.
+Only him and one family member could fit in the plane with one suitcase each.

 He was sick the day before we left and slept almost the whole day.
 He didn’t get to see many visitors to say goodbye.